khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 [^website]: Sometimes, even before your corporate website.
 For example, if they found your post through a job board.
 [^spacex]: Obviously, the order is going to be a little different if you're, say, SpaceX.
 You'll get a lot more mission-driven people.
+[^requirements]: Take a junior engineer for example.
+Do you have that many requirements, besides knowing how to code, being easy to work with and not needing too much supervision?
+[^bash]: Does an SRE need to know Bash?
+Maybe – or maybe they can figure it out on the job.
+[^copypasta]: The good news is that if you've figured out how to write it, you can just copy-paste it into all your job posts!
+[^whatcani]: What can I say?
+They have great job postings!